VICEMedia/daily-vice-android-player/web-player/README.md

 You're probably going to have to update the CSS files to make sure they're pointing to the correct images after hosting them.

+# S3

+These files are currently hosted on S3 at https://s3.amazonaws.com/daily-vice/player/